EDUCATORS

 This session will look at steps that school leaders and counsellors can take to reduce the risk of harm occurring and help schools respond in the right ways when it does.
 It will cover policy development, reporting pathways, helplines and curriculum resources.
 The effect of cultural and legal norms, and power dynamics, will also be addressed.
 Finally, we will provide attendees with practical resources to take away with them and an introduction to the CIS whole-school safeguarding model and the CIS International Safeguarding Toolkit.

-In this workshop, Rob Jamieson will seek to rewire the connection between pedagogy and educational technology as he argues for the modest next step rather than the inspiring giant leap.
-Drawing on his experience of new product development across a career in educational publishing, he will address the balance between content and medium of delivery, explore where AI fits into the puzzle and offer some criteria against which the implementation of educational technologies can be evaluated.
+Rob Jamieson is Head of Schools Partnerships at Pearson, the world leading digital education company.
+In this workshop, he will seek to rewire the connection between pedagogy and educational technology as he argues for the modest next step rather than the inspiring giant leap.
+Drawing on his experience of new product development across a long career in educational publishing, he will address the balance between content and medium of delivery, explore where AI fits into the puzzle and offer some criteria against which the implementation of educational technologies can be evaluated.

-A session exploring how Strawbees can be used to encourage communication, collaboration, and reflection with upper primary students.
-In the workshop you will work in small teams to complete building challenges.
+The presented will share how she has used Strawbees to encourage communication, collaboration and reflection with upper primary students.
+In the workshop, you will work in small teams to complete building challenges.

 Originated in psychology, solution-focused coaching is an approach where the focus shifts from the causes of a problem to the future that people want and ways to find solutions to achieve this future.
 As a coach and an educator I am trying to find creative ways to incorporate this approach in my teaching to help students take pride in their accomplishments and take ownership of their learning.
 This in turn leads to increased self-esteem and motivation.